chinamike65/hugo-tuolesi/content/book4/book4en.md

  Xianzong also only talked a little bit about the pure land of Buddhas and Bodhisattvas, but about the true and complete pure land of Buddhas and Bodhisattvas, the tantric schools explained very clearly.

 As far as becoming a Buddha is concerned, according to the teachings of Xianzong, after you have developed bodhicitta, you must accumulate the blessings of the three great asamkhya kalpas, and you will have to reincarnate many times before you can become a Buddha.
-In the process of reincarnation, in addition to bodhicitta Yes, in addition to merit, some merit will also be withdrawn.
+In the process of rebirth, in addition to bodhicitta Yes, in addition to merit, some merit will also be withdrawn.
 If we study Tantra, we can become Buddhas in one lifetime, without having to go through the three major asamkhya kalpas.

 If he is the most outstanding Vajra disciple in Tantric Buddhism, he can become a Buddha in three years and three and a half months as quickly as possible; even an average disciple, after developing Bodhicitta, can become a Buddha in seven years by practicing Tantra.
 Or become a Buddha in ten or ten years; in this life, those who have not been able to become a Buddha can become a Buddha in the bardo stage.
 From this, we can see how special the secret method is, so the secret method is very precious, yes, it is very difficult to encounter.